Special Whole Wheat Bread

 Rising, Shaping and Baking

-Place dough in lightly oiled bowl and turn to grease top.
+- Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.
 Turn dough onto lightly floured surface; punch down to remove air bubbles.
 Roll or pat into a 14 x 7- inch rectangle.
 Starting with shorter side, roll up tightly, pressing dough into roll.
 Pinch edges and taper ends to seal.
 Place in greased 9 x 5-inch loaf pan.
 Cover; let rise until indentation remains after touching.
 Bake in preheated 375°F oven 30 to 40 minutes.
-Remove from pan; cool.
+Remove from pan; cool on wire rack.